 Though Bali is at the top of many people’s travel lists, the strain that tourism puts on their water resources is becoming unbearable.
 As available water is diverted to resorts and hotels, less is available to fill their irrigation system utilized for food crops, and the Indonesian EPA estimates that over half of their rivers have dried out.

-Ngwe Saung has high-end resorts, budget backpacker cabins, and everything in between, so visitors have many options as far as accommodations.
+Ngwe Saung has high-end resorts, budget backpacker cabins, and everything in between, so guests have many choices when it comes to lodging.

 Instead of Phuket, try Zamboanga City, Philippines